integreat-io/integreat/README.md

 ### The sync job
 The sync job will retrieve items from one source and set them on another.
-There are different options for how to retrieve items, ranging from a course retrieval of all items on every sync, to a more fine grained approach where we're only fetching items that have been updated since last sync.
+There are different options for how to retrieve items, ranging from a crude retrieval of all items on every sync, to a more fine grained approach where only items that have been updated since last sync, will be synced.

 The simplest job definition would look like this, where all items would be retrieved from the source and set on the target: